 Internationally celebrated artist Jaume Plensa is known for his poetic approach to sculpture.
 He produces works of art that evoke silence and inward reflection, engaging in a creative practice informed by his deep interest in the physical manifestation of spiritual energy.
-On view in the museum’s State Street Gallery, Jaume Plensa: Talking Continent is an enveloping installation of suspended steel forms that appear to transcend their own physical weight and volume, and instead convey lightness, translucence, and fluidity.
+On view in the museum’s State Street Gallery, Jaume Plensa: Talking Continents is an enveloping installation of suspended steel forms that appear to transcend their own physical weight and volume, and instead convey lightness, translucence, and fluidity.
 In keeping with the artist’s concept of sculpture as the spiritualization of matter, this floating body of work transforms the gallery into a space for contemplation.

 Plensa uses the human figure in his sculptures as a universal symbol, as a way to break through cultural barriers that separate and divide.
 For instance, the two monolithic towers central to his famous public artwork Crown Fountain (2004), located in Chicago’s Millennium Park, function as video screens for moving-image portraits of 1,000 Chicago residents.
 Rotating every few minutes, the portraits illustrate the diversity of the city while also reflecting on our fundamental commonalities as expressed through the body.